 CEVA's Human Rights Compliance Program (HRCP) is a risk-based program, focused on measures designed to eliminate human trafficking and achieve compliance with CEVA's Code of Business Conduct, the United Nations Guiding Principles on Business and Human Rights, U.S. Government regulations and the Act.

-CEVA's HRCP clearly communicates expectations and standards in maintaining ethical business practices and the promotion of human rights to our employees, customers, and suppliers.
-These standards and expectations are incorporated into Compliance Covenants, which are acknowledged by many of CEVA's suppliers and agents.
-Additionally, the CEVA Code of Business Conduct, which is published on the CEVA website, is illustrative of CEVA's continued commitment to promoting an ethical corporate environment and complying with all laws, including those prohibiting human trafficking, slavery, forced labor, child labor, and unfair wages.
+CEVA's HRCP communicates ethical business practice expectations and standards to our employees, customers, and suppliers.
+These are incorporated into Compliance Covenants, which are acknowledged by CEVA's high-risk suppliers and agents.
+Additionally, the CEVA Code of Business Conduct outlines CEVA's continued commitment to promoting an ethical corporate environment and complying with all laws, including those prohibiting human trafficking, slavery, forced labor, child labor, and unfair wages.

 As part of its' global compliance program, audits and reviews are conducted, including HRCP requirements, the specific review of risks, associated mitigating measures, and red flags.
 Further, CEVA has a dedicated risk-based third-party due diligence program to ensure that high risk third parties operate in compliance with all applicable laws (including corruption and human trafficking) and employs a global restricted party screening policy.

 All CEVA managers and employees are required to complete an annual training covering HRCP, including red flags, and reporting potential concerns on human trafficking and forced labor.
 Additional human rights training is provided to employees when warranted.